jerilseb/bash-generator/README.md

 ## Installation

 ### Binary
-Binary files for macOS, Linux, and Windows are available in the [Releases](https://github.com/jerilseb/aibash/releases) page.
+Binary files for Linux are available in the [Releases](https://github.com/jerilseb/aibash/releases) page.

 ### Homebrew